 Mauritius Golf Holidays

 Mauritius Golf Holidays.
-Mauritius is a wonderful mix of African, Indian, European and Oriental influences all set on a spectacular island of white sand beaches and glorious golf courses.
+Mauritius is a wonderful mix of African, Indian, European and Oriental influences.
+Set on a spectacular island of white sand beaches and glorious golf courses.
 Home to some of the finest hotels in the world, as well as fabulous golfing and indulgence.
+Golf Holidays in Mauritius are truly memorable.

 - As Mauritius is located in the southern hemisphere, seasons are the opposite to those in the UK.